EdwinZhanCN/CS193P-Code/README.md

 https://cs193p.sites.stanford.edu

-The code is copied step by step in 2021, there must be some functions in the project were deprecated.
+The code was copied step by step in 2021, there must be some functions in the project were deprecated.

 This project is only for study use.